 Only traveling, without doing anything, for longer periods of time bores me out completely.
 I can't stay way from work for even more than a day without feeling abstinence.

-I love traveling, but only if I can spend time being productive at least a part of my day.
+I love traveling, but only if I can spend time building on my dreams, at least a part of my day.
 That will make the other part, the relaxing or sightseeing, more interesting too.
 If you're constantly sightseeing and exploring for months, it gets a bit old.

-I've seen this being true, especially on my 6 months trip that I made last year.
+I've seen this principle of creativity being true many times, especially on my 6 months trip that I made last year.
 My business bloomed.
 I was actually working less hours, probably around 5-6 per day.
 My mind was forced to find new ways to get the same results in a more effective way.

 We never grew so quickly and I hired a bunch of great guys to do what I used to do, only better and more effective.